jakeNorman007/klarah/README.md

 DB_URL=postgres://example:example@example.com/example?sslmode=disable

 GOOSE_DRIVER=postgres
-GOOSE_DBSTRING=postgres://example:example@example.com/example?sslmode=disable
 ```

 Run the command ```make run```

-You will get the following output in the console
+You will get the following output in the console, or a similar style of logging

 ```
 20XX/XX/XX 00:00:00 Connected to database